tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 How To Control
 """"""""""""""

-You can control the Rukhanka npc with the monobehaviour script:
+You can control the `Rukhanka Hybrid` npc with the monobehaviour script:

 * Make sure that `HybridShapeFactory` prefab contains `RukhankaEntityAdapter`.
 * :ref:`Temporarily remove <pedestrianDisableSimulation>` the entity from the built-in DOTS simulation.
-* Methods to control animation in the same way as the `Unity animator <https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Animator.html>`_
+* Methods to control animation in the same way as the `Unity animator <https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Animator.html>`_ but using `RukhankaEntityAdapterBase` component.
 * Example:

  	..  code-block:: r